-Both armies began to dig the rock of the mountain, realizing shelters for the men and weapons they needed to survive and turning Mount Lagazuoi into a fortress of the 20th century.
+Both armies began to dig the rock of the mountain, realizing shelters for the men and weapons and turning Mt.
+Lagazuoi into a fortress of the 20th century.

 They soon discovered that the only way to conquer the enemy's fortified emplacements was to dig a mine tunnel, to approach the enemy this way and blow him up.